 Before readers can even open your email and click on your contest CTA they need to be captivated by your contest subject line.
 It should drive FOMO, excitement and curiosity.
-If you need help writing subject lines get started with these 13 clickable email subject line examples your customers will love.

 14. Contest do Better on Landing Pages, Pop-ups, and Forms

 86% of contests are hosted with landing pages, pop-ups, and contest forms when compared to other methods.
 If you had to pick three platforms to host or attract contestants then here you have it the holy trinity of contest lead generation!